Gunmen kidnap 7 traders in Ondo – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Seven traders were on Saturday kidnapped along Akure-Owo express road in Ondo State.
+Seven traders were yesterday kidnapped along Akure-Owo express road in Ondo State.

 The abducted traders were reportedly traveling from Akoko area of the state to Akure, the state capital.

-It was gathered that the unknown gunmen attacked their vehicle on the road and took the seven of them to an unknown location.
+It was gathered that the gunmen attacked their vehicle on the road and took seven abductees to an unknown location.

-Their abduction has created apprehension and anxiety in Isua the headquarters Akoko South East Local Government Area where they took off the journey.
+Their abduction has created apprehension and anxiety in Isua the headquarters Akoko South East Local Government Area from where the journey took off.

 Leave a Reply